CommanderWinter17/hgpfinal-Rucker/README.md

 # hgpfinal-Rucker
-Final Project
+Final Project:

-Must install Wheels in order for the code to work pip3 install --upgrade wheel
+Must install Wheels in order for the code to work.

+pip3 install --upgrade wheel

-In addition to the wheel, python must be at 3.9.6 in order for the wheel to work
+In addition to the wheel, python must be at 3.9.6 in order for the wheel to work.